White blood cells, also known as leukocytes, are immune cells that circulate in the blood and lymphatic system.

 Neutrophils are part of the innate immune system and are the first cells to arrive at the site of infection.
 In response to to damage or pathogens, tissues produce chemokines which recruit neutrophils in a process called chemotaxis, allowing neutrophils to hone in to the site of infection.

 Here, the neutrophils phagocytose microorganisms and subsequently digest them by releasing granules into the phagosome.
-Neutrophils can also release substances to attract monocytes which, upon entering the tissue, differentiate to macrophages.
+Neutrophils can also release substances to attract monocytes which, upon entering the tissue, differentiate into macrophages.

 Bacterial infections, stress, cancers (e.g. leukaemia) and trauma can cause high neutrophil counts.